larrylart/blue_keyboard/apps/README.md

 # 📱 Blue Keyboard – Supported Applications

 This folder documents client applications that work with the **Blue Keyboard Dongle**.
-Each client implements the platform-specific parts of the workflow:

-**BLE → encrypted protocol (mTLS) → USB HID**

 ---